 Explore new detection limits

 Nüvü Camēras’ research devices are ideal for such types of biomedical research thanks to unmatched sensitivity in ultra low light conditions, providing maximum EM gain and the highest SNR among all EMCCD cameras on the market.
-Furthermore, Nüvü Camēras’ EMCCD cameras not only allow the detection substantially more elusive photons, but can also reach higher detection speeds via greater frame rates on top of the superior reliability of the generated images.
+Furthermore, Nüvü Camēras’ EMCCD cameras not only allow the detection of substantially more elusive photons, but can reach higher detection speeds via greater frame rates on top of the superior reliability of the generated images.

 Presented below are the latest developments of the fluorescence imaging portion of Dr. Lesage’s hybrid imaging system.

 Fluorophore CCy5.5 was injected intravenously to a concentration of 0.1 mg/mL.
 The colored zone is the scanned area obtained by superposing fluorescence images to controls.

 Results from the new hybrid FMT-MRI model were published by Dr. Lesage research group in the May 2014 issue of Biomedical Optics Express.

 Raman spectroscopy studies the vibrational, optical, and electric properties of materials in a nondestructive manner.

 Raman spectroscopy imaging is typically a very long process because of the extremely weak signals produced by the Raman scattering effect.

 With Nüvü Camēras’ unrivalled sensitivity, such processes can be accelerated up to 10× without using methods such as CARS (Coherent Anti-Stokes Raman Spectroscopy) or SERS (Surface-Enhanced Raman Spectroscopy), since weaker signals can be detected to obtain a full spectrum.
 The spectral or spatial scanning will benefit from great savings in acquisition time.